Travel logistics explained clearly

 Spirit, Delta and American are the main airlines flying to St Croix’s Henry Rohlsen Airport (STX).
 Spirit flies direct daily from Fort Lauderdale (FLL), American Airlines flies twice daily via Miami (MIA) and Delta via Atlanta (ATL).

-Another way how to get to St Croix is by seaplane flights with Seaborne Airlines from St Thomas (STT airport code) land right at the seaport on the Christiansted waterfront.
-This is a convenient way of going to St. Croix, particularly if you’re staying in-town at a local hotel or at Villa Margarita about 15 minutes away.
+Another way how to get to St Croix is by seaplane with Seaborne Airlines.
+5 flights daily between St. Croix (seaport terminal code SSB) and St. Thomas (seaport terminal code SPB) land right at the seaport on the Christiansted waterfront.
+This is a convenient way of going to St. Croix, particularly if you’re staying in Christiansted.
 An additional bonus is these seaplane flights offer a great tour just by themselves.

 American Airlines: tel: 800-433-7300; website: www.aa.com.
 American has direct flights daily from Miami, with one stop (but no change of plane) in St Thomas airport.